MuneebAlidev/mitsuba3/README.md

 ## Usage

-Here is a simple "Hello World" example that shows how simple it is to render a scene using Mitsuba 3 from Python:
+Here is a simple "Hello World" example that shows how simple it is to render a Scene using Mitsuba 3 from Python:

 ```python
 # Import the library using the alias "mi"